DengPingFan/Inf-Net/README.md

 1. Test

     - When training is completed, the weights will be saved in `./Snapshots/save_weights/Semi-Inf-Net_UNet/`.
-    You also can directly download the pre-trained weights from [Google Drive](https://drive.google.com/open?id=1V4VJl5X4kJVD6HHWYsGzbrbPh8Q_Vc0I).
+Also, you can directly download the pre-trained weights from [Google Drive](https://drive.google.com/open?id=1V4VJl5X4kJVD6HHWYsGzbrbPh8Q_Vc0I).

     - Assigning the path of weights in parameters `snapshot_dir` and run `MyTest_MulClsLungInf_UNet.py`.
 All the predictions will be saved in `./Results/Multi-class lung infection segmentation/Consolidation` and `./Results/Multi-class lung infection segmentation/Ground-glass opacities`.

 ## 3. Evaluation Toolbox